rban01/slicer_registration/manual_registration.md

 >>Image spacing: Distance [mm] between pixel centers when mapped to patient space
 >>
 >>Image Origin: Center of (0,0,0) IJK pixel expressed wrt patient space.
 Patient space organized wrt to subject Right, Anterior, and Superior anatomical directions.
+>3.
+Models
+>>Display -> Visibility -> [Visbility, Opacity, View, Color]
+>>
+>>View specifies in which view the model is visible.
+If none are checked, the model is visible in all views, 2D or 3D.
 >4.
 Transforms
 >5.
 Markups
 >6.
 Segment Editor